Short Game Course intro thumbnail

 Final Thoughts

 At this point, you have all the tools you need to get backspin on wedges.
 The process does not need to be overcomplicated.
-Instead, work on getting the setup, wrist action, and swing speed down.
+Instead, focus on refining the setup, wrist action, and swing speed.

-The more you practice with these wedge shots at the practice green or driving range, the easier it is to feel confident in getting backspin.
+The more you practice with Hackmotion and these wedge shots at the practice green or driving range, the easier it is to feel confident in getting backspin.

 Was this article helpful to you?
 Help us improve!